Subscription Modal Banner

 It’s every parent’s dream to see their child finish college.
 But the sad reality is that not all Filipinos can afford the cost of education in the Philippines.

-Furthermore, tuition fees today will not be the same 10 or 15 years from now.
-Because of inflation, tuition and miscellaneous fees, as well as the cost of goods and services will continue to rise.
+Furthermore, tuition fees today will be different from 10 or 15 years from now.
+Because of inflation, tuition, miscellaneous fees, and the cost of goods and services will continue to rise.
 It can be financially challenging to pay for these things when you’re also growing older and future earnings are not guaranteed.
-This is where educational plans can help.

-11 Best Educational Plans in the Philippines
+What are the Best Educational Plans in the Philippines?

-best educational plans
+best educational plans in the philippines

-1. Manulife Education Builder
+📌 Manulife Education Builder

 Key Features and Benefits

-• Savings that can fund your child’s college education whether they choose a four or five-year course
+• Savings that can fund your child’s college education, whether they choose a four or five-year course

 • Extra protection for your investment should anything happen to you